AssistiveRoboticsUNH/temporal_feature_lfd/README.md

 ### Prerequisities

 You will likely need to update the directory paths listed on lines 18-20 of `parameter_parser.py` to point to the directory where your datasets are located and the pretrained source files for fine-tuning the I3D and TSM models.
+When running the code for the first time it should be run with the `--gen` flag to generate the modified files used by the system.

 ### Training Backbone Models